YiyanXu/DiffRec/README.md

 ## Usage
 ### Data
 The experimental data are in './datasets' folder, including Amazon-Book, Yelp and MovieLens-1M.
+Note that the item embedding files of Amazon-book for clean setting and noisy setting are not here due to filesize limits, which are available at [Google drive](https://drive.google.com/file/d/1PuUZsQrkHjqKh100qq0a2jZVgQDUxU2x/view?usp=share_link).

 ### Training
 #### DiffRec